salcedoe/MtMdocs/docs/slicer/WorkflowOverview.md

     - Every file should now have the same path in the directory column
     - Every file should be checked in the check column.
     - Click on the Save Button.

+Here is a video overview of the Grow from Seeds method: [PERKlab - Grow from seeds](https://www.youtube.com/watch?v=8Nbi1Co2rhY)

 ## Model Creation